ImperialCollegeLondon/dcw-hash-of-sets/README.md

 # BUILDING THIS...

-It depends on my c-tools, May 2017 revision (i.e. new libADTs.a) -
-which you can download from my website (URL shown below).
+This code depends on sets-of-strings, and hashes-from-strings-to-generic-pointers, from the May 2017 version of my c-tools library - which you can download from my website (URL shown below).

 To build this "hash of sets of strings" example: